-Daryl was appointed as CEO of the Cradle Coast Authority in December 2019, to oversee a period of organisational reform, including a renewed focus on economic development and Council collaboration.
+Daryl was appointed as CEO of the CCA in December 2019, to oversee a period of organisational reform, including a renewed focus on economic development and Council collaboration.
 Prior to that, he was Co-founder and Executive Officer at Switch Tasmania, a not for profit established in 2011 to support people with a business or business idea, where he remains on the board.
-Other committee roles include the Tasmanian Libraries Advisory Board, the RDA Tasmania Committee and the Institute of Public Administration Australia (Tasmania).
+Other committee roles include the Tasmanian Libraries Advisory Board, the RDA Tasmania Committee, the Institute of Public Administration Australia (Tasmania) and the Tasmanian School of Business and Economics, where he is an Adjunct Senior Lecturer, supporting a number of PhD and Honours students.
 Daryl holds a Master of Business from the University of Tasmania and is a graduate of the Tasmanian Leaders Program.
-He is Cradle Coast born and bred and lives at Forth with his wife and two daughters.
+He is Cradle Coast born and bred, has two amazing daughters and lives at Forth.

 DIRECTOR STRATEGIC SERVICES

 Claire joined CCA in 2015 and is currently the Director Strategic Services.
-Prior to that, she held senior finance roles in the resource and recruitment sectors.
-Claire holds a Bachelor of Commerce (Accounting) and is a graduate of the Tasmanian Leaders Program.
-She sits on the CPA Tasmania Divisional Council, is President of the CPA Regional Member Network and in 2017 received the CPA Tasmania Divisional President’s Award for Excellence (Young Leader) for her work establishing ‘The Coasters’ – a highly regarded network that provides young people with career development and networking opportunities across the Cradle Coast.
+Prior, she held senior finance roles in the resource and recruitment sectors.
+Claire holds a Bachelor of Commerce (Accounting) is a Certified Practising Accountant (CPA) and a graduate of the 2019 Tasmanian Leaders Program.
+Claire is also a Councillor on the CPA Tasmania Divisional Council, is President of the CPA Regional Member Network and in 2017 received the CPA Tasmania Divisional President’s Award for Excellence (Young Leader) for her work establishing ‘The Coasters’ – a highly regarded network providing young people with career development and networking opportunities across the Cradle Coast.